A Postgraduate Guide To International English Language Testing System (IELTS)

 What grade do you need?

 You will receive your results within 14 days of completing the paper-based exam, or up to 5 days on the computer-based exam.
 The grade you need to pass depends on the institution.
-The base of a successful grade is 6.5, but depending on the university it can be a full grade higher at 7.5.
+The base of a successful grade is 6.5, but depending on the university it can be a full grade higher than 7.5.

 Generally, the higher the score, the better.
 The certificate is only valid for 2 years from the date of your exam.

 Who recognises IELTS?

 More than 11,000 organisations around the world accept IELTS as proof of English language proficiency.
 This includes the countries of Australia, Canada, New Zealand, the UK and the USA.
 In fact, if you were to study at a university in either of these countries, IELTS would most likely be accepted – but it’s always best to double-check beforehand.

 You can view which organisations accept IELTS on their website.

 Where to take the exam and How much does it cost?

 IELTS has more than 1600 test locations in over 140 countries.
 The exam is usually broken up into two, one for speaking and the other for reading, writing and listening.
 In addition, if you didn’t get the results you wanted, you can retake the exam at your time of choice.

 The exams cost £185 for IELTS Academic or £195 for the IELTS UKVI.
 If you have any disabilities, you should contact IELTS or the test centre before booking a test as they will have to make sure they can accommodate your special needs.
 You can find more information on their website.